Dr Chris Carter was appointed as Senior Lecturer, joining the Digital Creative Technologies group within the Department of Computer Science, in 2010.

 Tang S, Hanneghan M, Carter C. 2012.
 A Platform Independent Model for Model Driven Serious Games Development 6th European Conference on Games Based Learning (ECGBL 2012) :495-504 Author Url Publisher Url

 Carter C, El Rhalibi A, Merabti M, Price M. 2009.
-Networking Middleware and Online-Deployment Mechanisms for Java-Based Games Pan Z, Cheok AD, Muller W, ElRhalibi A. TRANSACTIONS ON EDUTAINMENT II, 6th International Conference in Game Design and Technology 5660 :19-+ DOI Author Url Public Url
+Networking Middleware and Online-Deployment Mechanisms for Java-Based Games Pan Z, Cheok AD, Muller W, ElRhalibi A. Lecture Notes in Computer Science:Transaction on Edutainment II, 6th International Conference in Game Design and Technology 5660 :19-32 DOI Author Url Publisher Url Public Url

 El Rhalibi A, Merabti M, Carter C, Dennett C, Cooper S, Sabri MA, Fergus P. 2009.
 3D Java Web-Based Games Development and Deployment 2009 INTERNATIONAL CONFERENCE ON MULTIMEDIA COMPUTING AND SYSTEMS (ICMCS 2009), International Conference on Multimedia Computing and Systems :552-558 Author Url